Ikot-Abasi: Geography

 Ikot Abasi once hosted a British Consulate, which is how one of the major streets here, Consulate Road, came by its name.
 At the roundabout leading to Consulate Road, the tourist would notice a statue of the late Justice Udo Udo Udoma, the first Nigerian to bag a Doctor of Philosophy (PhD) in law.
 The deceased legend's other achievements included his appointment as Chairman, Constituent Assembly (1977–1979), Chief Justice of Uganda (1963–1969) and Governor-General of that African Great Lakes country in 1963.
 Sauntering down Consulate Road, the wayfarer is likely to find one or two decent eateries not long after walking past Beracah Chambers, a law office.
 Further down this road, stands the Local Government Secretariat.

-Overlooking the river, which separates Ikot Abasi from Opobo Island, are a number of quaint bungalows.
+Overlooking the river, which separates Ikot Abasi from Opobo Island, are a number of bungalows.
 One or two of these blocks serve as offices of the Ikot Abasi Traditional Rulers Council.
 Opposite these chiefs' secretariat, across a narrow asphalt lane, is a monument that was unveiled on December 16, 1985 by Justice Udoma.
-The spot, where the sculpture has been installed, is believed to be the place that some of the brave women were martyred in 1929.
+The spot, where the sculpture has been installed, is believed to be the place that some of the women were martyred in 1929.

 Tourism

-The area is dotted with tourist attraction centres.
-Her beautiful beach front at Uta Ewa, the Berger Jetty along Uta Ewa creek and the coastline create attractive tourist resorts.
+The area is dotted with a number of tourist attractions.
+The beachfront at Uta Ewa, the Berger Jetty along Uta Ewa creek and the coastline all attract tourists.